Using facial recognition with the Time Clock? Here’s how to train the facial recognition engine to recognise your employees.

 If you accidentally use an image that is incorrect, simply click the dropdown box showing the number of images.
 Thumbnail size versions of the images on file will display, click the red untrain button to remove one.

 When considering where to place your Time Clock devices, if images are to be used for facial recognition verification:

 - If the camera position is fixed, ensure it is pointing at an area that staff of varying heights will be able to use and not going to capture only half of the employees face – the whole face needs to be captured.

 - Ensure there is more light shining on the faces of the employees than coming from behind – if employees are backlit, there will not be enough image detail and images will be unusable.

 - If using a tablet ensure it is not upside down or capturing sideways images.

 Blocking incorrect clocking in & out

-Remember, facial recognition is a tool to assist managers to correctly authorise timesheets, by verifying which staff was clocking in and out, it will not prevent staff from clicking another tile in error.
+Remember, facial recognition is a tool to assist managers to correctly authorise timesheets by verifying which employee was clocking in and out, it will not prevent employees from clicking another tile in error.

-If staff accidentally clocking out other staff is an issue and you need a time capture method that will prevent that, consider using PIN verification which will not allow someone to clock out with an incorrect PIN.
+If employees accidentally clocking out other staff is an issue and you need a time capture method that will prevent this, consider using PIN verification instead which will not allow someone to clock out using an incorrect PIN.

 Where to now?